samratbaral/smartplanter-plantways/README.md

 Its an IOT(Internet of Things) project using Mongodb and Flutter development environment.

-**NOTE: I have written this README using declarative sentences as it might appear when published.
-However some parts are not implemented yet.**

 ## Getting Started

 Please see the [Getting Started](/src/plantsways_app/README.md) section for instructions on how to get started with this project.

 ## Summary

-Please see the [summary](/doc/summary/summary.md) of project.
+Please see the [Summary](/doc/summary/summary.md) of project.

 ## Documentation

-Please see the [documents](/doc/documents/overleaf.md) of project for documentation.
+Please see the [Documents](/doc/documents/overleaf.md) of project for documentation.

 ## Team